 If input is preceded by random, the text between the curly braces must consist of a sequence of Futhark types, including sizes in the case of arrays.
 When futhark test is run, a file located in a data/ subdirectory, containing values of the indicated types and shapes is, automatically constructed with futhark-dataset.
-Apart from sizes, integer constants (with or without type suffix) are also permitted.
+Apart from sizes, integer constants (without any type suffix) are also permitted.
+These become 132 values.